Guide · November 15, 2025 · 8 min read

 1. The Problem: Dictionary-Collision Brands

-Brands like Apple, Notion, Stripe, and Slack all faced early confusion where LLMs interpreted the word before the company.
-This is a predictable phase driven by training data frequency.
-McKinsey found that brand-owned pages make up only 5-10% of what AI cites, making external signals critical and entity ambiguity.
+Brands like Apple, Notion, Stripe, and Slack all faced early confusion where LLMs interpreted the common word before the company.
+This is a predictable phase driven by training data frequency and entity ambiguity.
+McKinsey found that brand-owned pages make up only 5-10% of what AI cites, so external signals carry most of the weight.

 When your startup name is a common English word, you are competing against decades of text where that word means something entirely different.
 Every dictionary definition, every physics textbook, every everyday usage of the word creates noise that drowns out your brand signal.